wwilliamcook/Brazen/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [`CONTRIBUTING.md`](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests to us.

 ## Authors